 For a real valued baseband signal (like BPSK), the image cannot be distinguished from a native in-band signal.
-Hence, care must be taken with respect to the choice of the IF, the desired channel spacing and the range of the frequency offset in order to assure that images fall out of the scope of the receive filter.2 the image $\delta x^(t)$ shows opposite frequencies and could be distinguished from a native in-band signal, provided the range of frequency offset is not too large.
-However, during
+Hence, care must be taken with respect to the choice of the IF, the desired channel spacing and the range of the frequency offset in order to assure that images fall out of the passband of the receive filter.2 For an FSK signal the image $\delta x^(t)$ shows opposite frequencies and could be distinguished from a native in-band signal, provided the range of frequency offset is not too large.
+However, during preamble search the relation to the byte alignment is not know.
+For instance, a preamble sequence